Digital Marketing Glossary

 Ephemeral Content

-Content that capitalizes on FOMO and is only available for a short period of time, thus encouraging users to actively pay attention to your content.
+Content that capitalizes on FOMO and is only available for a short period of time, encouraging users to actively pay attention to your content.

 Exit Rate